mbianchidev/mbianchidev/README.md

 ### DevTools

 - ❄️ **NixArc** - NixOS meets Arch Linux.
-A prototype OS, to explore the possibility of having a declarative system manifest inspired by NixOS within Arch.
+A prototype OS, to explore the possibility of having a declarative system manifest inspired by NixOS within Arch, it also finally solves audio driver issues in Linux.
 - ⚖️ **VSLocal** - the local-first AI IDE alternative that requires no account, API key, or cloud service.
 A VSCode fork, powered by open weight models.
 See [vslocal-test](https://github.com/mbianchidev/vslocal-test) for initial PoC (WIP).
 - 🌐 **Stainless** - A chromium-based productivity and dev oriented web browser: native adblock, sandboxed, clean search (goodbye sponsored/recommended content) and local/self hosted AI (optional).
 - 🦇 **moguri** - A harness for your AI that works on your terms, both in a CLI (TUI) format and a desktop app, forked from OpenCode